 Hold On Stranger is an exit popup tool, so they have to practice what they preach.

 But this particular popup does a great job of demonstrating the pattern interrupt technique.
 It comes up as you’re about to exit and gives you some food for thought… converting 28% of visitors that were about to leave?
 Okay!

-And when this happens, even though more and more of these exit popups are implemented every day, you’re still giving the user’s brain a bit of a jolt and force them to pay more attention to the topic at hand.
+And when this happens, even though more and more of these exit popups are implemented every day, you’re still giving the user’s brain a bit of a jolt and forcing them to pay more attention to the topic at hand.

 And if you do it right by using some of the hacks we’ll show you, you’ll be able to use them to both improve your on-site experience and increase your conversions.
 (Like how Digital Marketer got an extra 2,689 leads in just two weeks.)

 Not everything needs to be an exit-intent popup, but with the correct setup, they can work really well for